dan-bailey/nypl/README.md

 # where I went wrong/what to fix
 * I don't know why, but I should have declared a class of City...
 * I should have uncoupled the "find the observation station" from "get the observations"...
+* I should have written logic to better handle international cities

 # end result
 I didn't find a great deal of inspiration in the NYPL API, surprisingly, but I was inspired to alter my route and build a weather conditions single-page that piggybacked off the geolocation API.
 This is going to be fun as hell to put together.